vultr/terraform-provider-vultr/website/docs/r/load_balancer.html.markdown

 * `id` - The load balancer ID.
 * `region` - The region your load balancer is deployed in.
 * `label` - The load balancer's label.
+* `nodes` - The number of nodes for the load balancer.
 * `balancing_algorithm` - The balancing algorithm for your load balancer.
 * `proxy_protocol` - Boolean value that indicates if Proxy Protocol is enabled.
 * `cookie_name` - Name for your given sticky session.